Central Government War Headquarters: Features

-Over 1 km in length, and with over 60 mi of roads, the site was designed to accommodate not only the Prime Minister, but also the entire Cabinet Office, civil servants, and an army of domestic support staff.
+Over 1 km in length, and with over 60 mi of roads, the site was designed to accommodate the Prime Minister, the entire Cabinet Office, other civil servants, and domestic support staff.

 Blast-proof and self-sufficient, the complex could accommodate up to 4,000 people in complete isolation from the outside world for up to three months.
 The underground city was equipped with all the facilities needed to survive: from hospitals, canteens, kitchens and laundries to storerooms for supplies, accommodation areas and offices.
 An underground lake and treatment plant could provide drinking water, and twelve tanks could store the fuel required to keep the four generators in the underground power station running for up to three months.
 The air within the complex could be kept at a constant humidity and heated to around 20 C. It was also equipped with the second-largest telephone exchange in Britain, a BBC studio from which the PM could address the nation, and an internal Lamson Tube system that could relay messages throughout the complex, using compressed air.

 To maintain the secrecy of the site, even during a countdown to war, it was envisaged that 4,000 essential workers would assemble at an outlying destination known as Check Point.
 Warminster fulfilled this function, and from there a fleet of army lorries would have transported staff to the CGWHQ site.
-About 210 senior Whitehall officials and their staff, similarly unaware of their destination, were to assemble at Kensington (Olympia) station on the West London Line, before setting off by special train for Warminster, then a short trip by bus to Warminster Infantry Training Centre.
+About 210 senior Whitehall officials and their staff, similarly unaware of their destination, were to assemble at Kensington (Olympia) station on the West London line, before setting off by special train for Warminster, then a short trip by bus to Warminster Infantry Training Centre.
 There they would be broken into small groups to conclude their journey with a 23 mi lorry trip to Corsham.
 The Prime Minister was to remain at Downing Street until the last moment, before being transported to Corsham by helicopter.

 The facility was divided into 22 areas.
 Some areas were repurposed over the years, but the allocation of space in 1981 was as follows: